datguyducky/no-awards-fr/README.md

 * Apollo [iOS](https://apps.apple.com/app/id979274575)
 * Comet [iOS](https://apps.apple.com/us/app/id1146204813)

-***I'm not a developer of any of these apps, use this list only as a suggestion to which app to use.
+***I'm not a developer of any of these apps, use this list only as a suggestion to which app you can use.
 Not all of them may have an option to disable awards.***

 ## 📝 License
 No awards for Reddit is an open-source project licensed under the [MIT License](https://github.com/datguysheepy/no-awards-fr/blob/master/LICENSE).